Bobby's Logo

 Volume IPatchlist

-AViC is a japanese society which produced six different ROM cartridges (banks A/B) programmed by famous sounddesigners such as Ryuichi Sakamoto, David Paich & Steve Porcaro (Toto) or Yasuhiko Fukuda.
+AViC Soft (which belonged to Rittor Music) is a japanese society (Tokyo) which produced six DX7 ROM cartridges (banks A/B) programmed by famous japanese or american musicians/sounddesigners.

-KV-03 "Minoru Mukaiya" (2 soundbanks - programmed by Minoru Mikaiya)PatchlistImage
+KV-03 "Minoru Mukaiya" (2 soundbanks - programmed by Minoru Mukaiya)PatchlistImage

 KV-04 "Ryuichi Sakamoto" (2 soundbanks - programmed by Ryuichi Sakamoto)PatchlistImage